Employee newsletters are critical, but impossible to maintain. Don't burn out your staff.

 If you know someone who has ever tried to assemble a regular on-time employee or company newsletter, or you have tried it yourself, then you know the awful a chore this can be.
 Millions of employers have thrown in the towel on the whole idea of authoring and assembling their own newsletter.

 FrontLine Employee is two pages.
 It comes monthly by e-mail and is editable in MS Word or MS Publisher.
-Or you can receive just the text of employee newsletter articles like you see here.
+Or you can receive just the text of employee newsletter articles.
 These everyday tools are easy to use.
 MS Word (text only) is also available in case you already have a template and only need great articles.
 You can use what we send any way you like.

 FrontLine Employee Articles and Content

 FrontLine Employee provides health and wellness tips, stress management techniques, and workplace and job productivity ideas to help employees do their jobs better.

 Employees and family members love FrontLine Employee because articles are quick reads, never long-winded, and contain lots of how-tos and practical advice that can be used immediately.